 Understanding farming as systems acknowledges interconnections and dependencies among its many human and non-human dimensions.
 As changes in farming systems take place all the time, at levels ranging from individual to farm level, to the environments of farming and from local to global, understanding the nature of these interconnections and dependencies can be challenging.
-IFSA's 2016 symposium will focus on particular kinds of change – social and technological transformation - and consider not only what is changing in terms of these dimensions and their contexts, but how they relate to each other and how purposeful social and technological transformation of farming systems in different parts of the world are realized and how they could be brought about in the future.
+IFSA's 2016 symposium focused on particular kinds of change – social and technological transformation - and considered not only what is changing in terms of these dimensions and their contexts, but how they related to each other and how purposeful social and technological transformation of farming systems in different parts of the world were realized and how they could be brought about in the future.

-The concept of 'transformation' rather than just change is at the core of several different ‘applied’ systems traditions so is a particularly appropriate focus for IFSA.
-It is relevant to learning, methodology, sustainability, innovation, institutions and governance which will all feature in the themes of the symposium.
-Our focus on the social and technological is, however, not exclusive.
-Interconnections and dependencies with other dimensions of change (e.g. environmental, economic or political) will be fully acknowledged.
+The concept of 'transformation' rather than just change is at the core of several different ‘applied’ systems traditions so this was a particularly appropriate focus for IFSA.
+It is relevant to learning, methodology, sustainability, innovation, institutions and governance which all featured in the themes of the symposium.
+Our focus on the social and technological was, however, not exclusive.
+Interconnections and dependencies with other dimensions of change (e.g. environmental, economic or political) were also fully acknowledged.

-In order to address such questions and deepen our understanding of social and technological transformation, we welcome a diversity of perspectives on farming systems and different narratives of pathways.
-We would particularly like to attract researchers and practitioners from both natural and social science backgrounds who are new to systems thinking and who may be able to contribute constructively to lively debates on how we can design and deliver more sustainable farming and livelihood systems for the future.
+In order to address such questions and deepen our understanding of social and technological transformation, we welcomed a diversity of perspectives on farming systems and different narratives of pathways.
+We encouraged researchers and practitioners from both natural and social science backgrounds who were new to systems thinking and who were able to contribute constructively to debates on how we can design and deliver more sustainable farming and livelihood systems for the future.

 The sub themes for the Symposium were:

 A three volume set of the 12th European IFSA Symposium held at Harper Adams University can be found here.